Kamikambai Station

 Kamikambai Station (上神梅駅, Kamikambai-eki) is a passenger railway station in the city of Midori, Gunma, Japan, operated by the third sector railway company Watarase Keikoku Railway.

 Lines

 Kamikambai Station is a station on the Watarase Keikoku Line and is 12.4 kilometers from the terminus of the line at Kiryū.

 Station layout

 The station consists of a single side platform serving traffic in both directions.
 The station is unattended.

-Adjacent stations

 History

 Kamikambai Station opened on 31 December 1912 as a station on the Ashio Railway.
 The station building and platform were registered by the national government as a national Tangible Cultural Property in 2008.